Nayruden/sortcraft/README.md

 ### `/sort help`

-Shows help and usage information for all SortCraft commands.
+Shows help and usage information for all Sortcraft commands.

 ---